Clamb94/XP_EHID/README.md

 ## FlyWithLua Scripts

+These two Flywithlua scripts are required for a smooth operation of XP_EHID.
-I've included some useful FWL Scripts for homecockpits.
-Some are required for XP_EHID, some are not.
+Here you can find some more useful FWL Scripts for homecockpit builders: https://github.com/Clamb94/FlyWithLua-Scripts/
-Basically all of them can be used without XP_EHID as well.

 #### ZiboCommands.lua
 Required for use of XP_EHID.
 Can be used with other programs which execute X-Plane commands as well.
-Not required for SimVim users.

-#### DomeLightOn.lua
-Automatically turns on the dome light

 #### OpenGuards.lua
 Opens all switch guards (black/red).
 Basically required for XP_EHID.
-Not required for SimVim users.

-#### lockControls.lua
-Disables all primary flight controls (Elevator, Ailerons, Rudder) when the autopilot is active.